 |Year||aFRR (minimum) (MW) (symetric)|

 In order to ensure that sufficient bids of regulating power or aFRR is available at all times, TenneT enters into capacity contracts in which suppliers commit to making bids for a certain period.
-For this TenneT organises a monthly tender and a weekly tender.
+For this TenneT organises a weekly and as of the 1th of September 2020 a daily tender.
 To know more about these tenders and the product aFRR read the following documents.

 manual Frequency Restoration Reserves directly activated (mFRRda)